 All of the following answers are great reasons for leaving a job and are safe to say in your job interview.

+When an interviewer asks, “Why are you leaving your current job?” it might sound like they’re inviting you to bad-mouth your current employer or talk about the negative aspects of your role.
 However, you should never do this.
 Badmouthing will always make you appear unprofessional in an interview.
 Even if there are major problems in your current role or organization, it’s best to resist the urge to share them.
+Hiring managers want to hire someone who is positive and leaving their last job on good terms, since this suggests you’ll fit in well if hired into their organization, too.

 So the top mistake to always avoid with this job interview question is badmouthing.
 Coming up, I’m going to dedicate a whole section of this article to how to avoid badmouthing with this interview question, so don’t worry if you’re still unsure.